twwd/media_renamer/README.md

 # Media Renamer

-Easily rename photos and videos according to the creation date
+Easily rename photos and videos according to the creation date.
+It primarily considers the EXIF date.

 ## Installation